Toggle: English / Spanish

 Thyrotoxic storm; Hyperthyroid storm; Accelerated hyperthyroidism

-Blood tests are done to evaluate thyroid function.
+Blood tests are done to check thyroid hormones

 and can develop rapidly and lead to death.